 11. Whimsical Decor Elements

-Add whimsical decor elements like fairy lights or themed murals to spark imagination.
+Add whimsical decor elements like fairy lights or custom tile art to spark imagination.
 These touches can make the library feel like a storybook setting, enchanting and inspiring for all ages.

 12. Cozy Reading Nooks